 Speaker:

-Rebecca Bowen, M.A., CCC-SLP, PNAP, CAE
+Rebecca Bowen, MA, CCC-SLP, PNAP, CAE

 American Speech-Language-Hearing Association